-As at 31 December 2017, the Company had £3.5 million (2016 - £0.9 million) of insurance and intermediaries payables, representing net amounts owed to business partners with respect to funds held for future sliding scale and profit commission shares together with any related interest charges.
-In 2016 the amount owed for cost recharges was also included in this line, but this has now been reclassified as other payables.
+As at 31 December 2018, the Company had £3.3 million (2017 - £3.5 million) of insurance and intermediaries payables, representing net amounts owed to business partners with respect to funds held for future sliding scale and profit commission shares together with any related interest charges.
 These items are valued at fair value, being amounts assessed as payable based on the contract terms.